The project:

 Research topic and objectives:

 Modern power systems are expected to become increasingly complex to design and operate due to the growing number of renewable energy sources (RES).
 Renewable energy generation is, by nature, intermittent and introduces an amount of uncertainty that severely affects the physical responses of the power system, particularly in terms of voltage control and frequency regulation [1].
 Moreover, RES integration within the power system requires the introduction of many new power electronic devices, which add to the system’s complexity and increase its possible failure modes [2,3].
 Combined with unexpected initiating events, these two main features can lead to cascading failure risks, triggering disastrous consequences to the power grid and, most notably, large-scale blackouts [4-7].
 The economic and societal consequences to the impacted regions are usually massive, with economic loss measured in the tens of billions of dollars [8].
-The main objective of this project is to evaluate and optimize the resilience of power systems in the context of a massive insertion of renewable energies.
-The project aims to elaborate a comprehensive and integrated set of decision support tools by considering extreme events in present and future climates, the complexity of the power grid, and socio-economic scenarios.

 [Read more]